Remote Operations service tasks

 Y

 Variable that will contain the list of files as a result of the current operation.
-(Tip: You can cycle through elements of a list using the Subprocess object)
+You can cycle through the items in this list using the Subprocess object.
+LINK all'esempio di subprocess

 Return code